marshmallow-code/webargs/docs/upgrading.rst

 The default location is JSON/body.

-Under webargs 5.x, you may have written code which did not specify a location.
+Under webargs 5.x, code often did not have to specify a location.

-Because webargs would parse data from multiple locations automatically, you did not need to specify where a parameter, call it `q`, was passed.
+Because webargs would parse data from multiple locations automatically, users did not need to specify where a parameter, call it `q`, was passed.
 `q` could be in a query parameter or in a JSON or form-post body.

-Now, webargs requires that you specify only one location for data loading per `use_args` call, and `"json"` is the default.
-If `q` is intended to be a query parameter, you must be explicit and rewrite like so:
+Now, webargs requires that users specify only one location for data loading per `use_args` call, and `"json"` is the default.
+If `q` is intended to be a query parameter, the developer must be explicit and rewrite like so:

 .. code-block:: python